dormi/shopify_app/docs/shopify_app/sessions.md

 end
 ```

-It's also possible to use `with_token_refetch` on classes other than the controller by including the `ShopifyApp::AdminAPI::WithTokenRefetch` module and passing in the session and the current request's `session_token`, which is provided by `ShopifyApp::EnsureHasSession`.
+It's also possible to use `with_token_refetch` on classes other than the controller by including the `ShopifyApp::AdminAPI::WithTokenRefetch` module and passing in the session along with the current request's `session_token`, which is provided by `ShopifyApp::EnsureHasSession`.

 ```ruby
 # my_controller.rb